Kay's podcasts

 A multi-talented performer

-As a teenager in Adelaide, Australia, I was a member of a youth theatre group called The Saturday Company for four years; I sang in the choir and performed in theatre productions at Adelaide Girls' High School, and I sang in the choir and studied drama for one year at Adelaide University.
+As a teenager in Adelaide, Australia, I was a member of a youth theatre group called The Saturday Company for four years; sang in the choir and performed in theatre productions at Adelaide Girls' High School, and sang in the choir and studied Drama (history, theory and performance) for one year at Adelaide University.

-Since then, I've done countless workshops in acting, improvising, stand-up comedy, singing and dancing.
+Since then, I've done countless workshops in acting, Playback Theatre, improvisation, stand-up comedy, singing, dancing, clowning...

 When I was based in Edinburgh, Scotland, from August 1979 to October 1980, I performed in some amateur theatre productions, including one in the 1980 Fringe Festival.